Anujan Rajendram

-Anujan Rajendram (අනුජන් රාජේන්ද්රම්, அனுஜன் ராஜேந்திரம்; born 11 May 2000) is a footballer who plays as a midfielder or full-back for Oppsal Fotball in the 3. divisjon.
+Anujan Rajendram (අනුජන් රාජේන්ද්රම්, அனுஜன் ராஜேந்திரம்; born 11 May 2000) is a footballer who plays as a midfielder or full-back for Norwegian Third Division club Vindbjart FK.
 Born in Norway, he represents the Sri Lanka at international level.

 Club career

 Born in Norway to a Sri Lankan Tamil parents and raised in Ammerud, Rajendram began his footballing career with nearby Grei.
 He went on to join semi-professional side Grorud, and made his senior debut for their reserve team in the 3. divisjon in 2016.
 He spent six seasons with Grorud's reserve team, with the last two being severely affected by the COVID-19 pandemic in Norway, before joining Oppsal in 2021.

 After two full seasons with Oppsal in the 3. divisjon, Rajendram moved to league rivals Nordstrand in 2023.
 However, the move did not last long, and by the end of the season he had returned to Oppsal.
 After two seasons with Oppsal, Rajendram moved to PostNord-ligaen side Strindheim in September 2024, shortly after making his international debut.